carolinestyc/Credit_Risk_Analysis/README.md

 ## Summary
 The 6 models revealed varying levels of accuracy and precision.
-However, the the Easy Ensemble AdaBoost Classifier is the standout for reccomendation for future use.
+However, the Easy Ensemble AdaBoost Classifier is the standout for reccomendation for future use.
 For high risk candidates, the sensitivity rate is 92% with a 9% precision rate and for low risk candidates the sensitivity rate is at 94% with a precision rate of 100%.
 These sensitivity results were much higher than any of the other models and it has a balanced accuracy test of 93%, 15% higher than the next best model.
+The Easy Ensemble AdaBoost Classifier is the best model to use for the supervised learning exercise of predicting credit risk.